How to Know When Your Parents Should Stop Driving

 1. Begin Early

-Don’t wait until something serious happens like an accident or major medical issue and don’t expect your parent or loved one to agree with you the first time you suggest giving up driving.
+Don’t wait until something serious happens, like an accident or major medical issue, and don’t expect your parent or loved one to agree with you the first time you suggest when to stop driving.
 Start when the warning signs are mild and start small.
-Suggest they give up driving long distance, at night, in rush hour or bad weather.
-If they start driving part-time now and know that they can get around without a car, giving up driving altogether will be much easier when the time comes.
+Suggest they give up driving long distances, at night, in rush hour, or in bad weather.
+If they start driving less now and know they can get around without a car, giving up driving altogether may be easier when the time comes.

-Giving up the freedom of driving is a radical lifestyle change.
-So put yourself in their shoes and keep it casual.
-Admit that it’s not easy and be respectful when broaching the subject.
+Giving up driving is a radical lifestyle change, so put yourself in their shoes.
+Admit that it’s not easy, and be respectful when broaching the subject.

-You can say, “Dad, I know this must be hard for you, but we need to talk about your driving”.
-Then share whatever incidents you’ve noticed in a non-judgmental way that has led to this talk.
+You can say, “Dad, I know this must be hard, but we need to talk about your driving.”
+Then, share whatever incidents you’ve noticed in a non-judgmental way.
 Getting their input is important, too.
 Ask if they’ve noticed any changes in their driving skills and what they think should be done.

 4. Visit the DMV

-If your talk or multiple talks with your aging parent or loved one isn’t going so well, suggest a visit to your local DMV.
+If your talks aren’t going well, suggest visiting your local DMV.
 They can take a driving and vision test or a refresher course for senior drivers.
 If they’re not worried about their driving skills, they should be confident about their ability to prove it.
-However, be ready for the possibility that they might pass their test, and if you still see them making dangerous mistakes on the road, you may be heading for an even more difficult discussion in the near future.
+However, be ready for the possibility that they might pass their test, and if you still see them making dangerous mistakes on the road, you may be heading for an even more difficult discussion.

 5. Provide Transportation Alternatives

-Losing independence and being trapped in the house is a big fear for seniors who are considering giving up driving.
-It’s important to make it clear that s not the end of their weekly bridge game, meeting up with friends, attending church, going shopping or doing all the things they love to do.
-Know, too, that you and other relatives may have to divvy up some ride sharing duties.
+Losing independence and being trapped in the house are big fears for seniors considering giving up driving.
+It’s important to clarify that it’s not the end of their weekly bridge game, meeting up with friends, attending church, shopping, or doing everything they love.
+Know, too, that you and other relatives may have to divvy up some ride-sharing duties.

 Transportation Options to Consider:

 - Explore local bus, subway or train routes.
-Some communities even offer seniors a discounted fare.
+Many communities offer seniors a discounted fare.

 - Hiring a driver or taxi service is a good option but can be expensive.